polyipseity/information/special/academia/HKUST/COMP 1029J/control flow.md

 }
 ```

-The semantics of chaining `if...else` can be found by consider the semantics of `if...else`: {{The statement block after the first `true` condition is executed.
+The semantics of chaining `if...else` can be found by consider the semantics of `if...else`: {@{The statement block after the first `true` condition is executed.
 If there are no `true` conditions, the statement block after `else` is executed if there is an `else`.
-Otherwise, nothing is executed}}.
-Note that {{the conditions up until the first `true` condition (inclusive) are themselves always executed in the appearance order, ignoring statement blocks along the way.
-If there are no `true` conditions, all conditions are always executed in the appearance order, followed by the `else` statement block if there is one}}.
+Otherwise, nothing is executed}@}.
+Note that {@{the conditions up until the first `true` condition (inclusive) are themselves always executed in the appearance order, ignoring statement blocks along the way.
+If there are no `true` conditions, all conditions are always executed in the appearance order, followed by the `else` statement block if there is one}@}.

-Alternatively, a `switch` statement can be used if {{the conditions are checking if a value equals some constant values}}:
+Alternatively, a `switch` statement can be used if {@{the conditions are checking if a value equals some constant values}@}:

 ```Java
 switch (string) {